"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 4. Tying past experience to future goals

-Once you’ve outlined your relevant job history, take a moment to explain how your career journey ties into your long-term objectives.
-This is a key part of making a connection between your past experiences and your aspirations for the role you're interviewing for.
+Once you’ve outlined your relevant job history, take a moment to explain how your journey ties into your long-term objectives.
+This is a key part of making a connection between your past and your aspirations for the role you're interviewing for.

 You could say something like: